Kickapoo River – Ontario

 - Bridge #4 to Wildcat Landing: 3.1 miles.
 A super popular stretch and the most scenic on the Kickapoo.
 River flows past steep hillsides and many outcrops (at least 16).

 - Wildcat Landing to Bridge #5: 0.9 miles.
-River opens up a bit, but still three super sandstone outcrops.
+River opens up a bit, but still has three super sandstone outcrops.

 - Bridge #5 to Bridge #7: 2.1 miles.
 A good stretch with seven major outcrops and one cave.